+The dial acts as a USB HID, so there are operating system level device driver support in place.
 The dial communicates with the PC using HID reports.
 The USB standard defines device Usage Tables that describes the formatting of the data packets for the device that the operating system use for parsing.

-"HID Usage Tables - USB org" http://www.usb.org/developers/hidpage/Hut1_12v2.pdf
+HID Usage Tables (.pdf) - USB org

 HID Descriptor Tool - create, edit and validate HID Report Descriptors